samueldanso/zeroAI-muaccra/README.md

 1. **Content Publishing and Storage:**

-   - **Decentralized Marketplace:** Creators publish new or existing content on the ZeroAI marketplace.
-This content is stored securely on Filecoin, a decentralized storage solution.
+   - **Decentralized Marketplace:** Creators publish content on the ZeroAI marketplace, stored securely on Filecoin.
-   - **NFT Integration:** Each piece of content is associated with an NFT contract.
-This ensures that only authorized users (NFT holders) can decrypt and access the content.
-The signing and encryption are managed by the Lit Protocol.
+   - **NFT Integration:** Each content piece is linked to an NFT, ensuring only NFT holders can decrypt and access it via the Lit Protocol.

-2. **Content Consumption by AI Agents:**
+2. **AI Agents and Content Consumption:**

-   - **Vectorization and Embedding:** AI agents on the platform can access the published content, vectorize it, and embed it into their knowledge base.
-This enables the agents to provide intelligent responses to user queries.
+   - **Vectorization and Embedding:** AI agents access, vectorize, and embed published content into their knowledge bases for intelligent responses.
-   - **IPNS and FVM Logging:** The InterPlanetary Naming System (IPNS) allows AI agents to update and manage their knowledge base pointers.
-They also log hashes of indexed vectors on a smart contract deployed on the Filecoin Virtual Machine (FVM) for tracking.
+   - **IPNS and FVM Logging:** AI agents update knowledge base pointers using IPNS and log indexed vector hashes on a smart contract on the Filecoin Virtual Machine (FVM).

 3. **User Interaction via SMS:**

-   - **SMS Queries:** Users can interact with AI agents by sending queries via SMS from an authorized phone number.
-The SMS provider, Twilio, forwards these queries to the ZeroAI backend using a pre-configured webhook.
+   - **SMS Queries:** Users interact with AI agents by sending queries via SMS through Twilio to the ZeroAI backend.
-   - **Simple Addressing:** Each AI agent can be accessed using short, memorable names (ENS names) or phone numbers, simplifying user interaction.
+   - **Simple Addressing:** AI agents are accessible through short names (ENS names) or phone numbers.

 4. **Backend Processing and AI Responses:**

-   - **Query Handling:** Upon receiving a query, the backend processes it and matches it with the appropriate AI agent.
-The agent performs similarity checks between the user's prompt and its knowledge base.
+   - **Query Handling:** The backend matches user queries with the appropriate AI agent, which performs similarity checks with its knowledge base.
-   - **Response Generation:** The AI agent generates a natural language response based on the query and its embedded knowledge.
-This response is then sent back to the user via SMS.
+   - **Response Generation:** The AI agent generates and sends a natural language response to the user via SMS.

 5. **Data Management and Security:**
-   - **Secure Storage:** All data, including content and user interactions, is securely stored on Filecoin, ensuring decentralized and reliable data management.
+   - **Secure Storage:** Data, including content and user interactions, is securely stored on Filecoin.
-   - **NFT-based Access Control:** The use of NFT contracts ensures that only authorized users can access and decrypt content, providing an additional layer of security.
+   - **NFT-based Access Control:** NFTs ensure only authorized users can access and decrypt content.

 ## Contracts